codingwithsach/face_recognition/Documentation/Image Grayscale.md

     print("Error: Unable to load one or more images.")
 ```

-In this version, the code is updated to include a new function called `load_state`, which loads a saved state from a JSON file.
+the code is updated to include a new function called `load_state`, which loads a saved state from a JSON file.
 Additionally, the `display_images` function is modified to include the option to load a saved state during the interaction.
 The example usage is updated to demonstrate this new functionality.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
 Let's add a feature to display statistics about the user inputs, such as the distribution of key presses and the number of comments for each image.
 We'll create a function called `display_statistics` for this purpose.

 ```python
 import cv2